rgehrsitz/rex/docs/FOUNDATION_ROADMAP.md

   sparse and dense CPU reports plus exact allocation, Redis CPU, command, and latency counters.
 - The five-run M8.9 evidence consistently puts sparse Redis utilization near 0.60, 0.80, and 0.93 at one, two, and four workers.
-D15 proposes closing production concurrency on that shared-Redis topology because the p99 failure is explained by single-server queueing.
+D15 closes production concurrency on that shared-Redis topology because the p99 failure is consistent with single-server queueing.
 - Dense one-worker processing allocates about 453 KB and 4,812 objects per event, roughly 21.6x and 13.6x sparse.
 A separate allocation candidate is justified for serial efficiency under strict A/B and byte-compatibility gates.